 Continue working around the edge of the loop until you have a complete flower.

 There are a number of variations on the basic Lazy Daisy stitch.
 For starters, you can make long thin petals with long stitches pulled tight.
 Or short rounded petals with short stitches left loose.

 Lazy daisy can also be made with two thread colors.
 I find the simplest way to achieve this look is by adding a second thread color over the original anchor stitch.
 In this example, I also used the contrasting color to fill in the middle with French Knots.

 How about a spider web lazy daisy?
 Simply follow the directions for Spider Web Stitch using a lazy daisy as the base.

 Finally, lazy daisy stitch is not limited to only flowers.
 You can place the loops in a line to make leaves, in a circle to make a border, or even by themselves to create interesting embellishments.

 Lazy Daisy Stitch Patterns

 Lazy Daisy stitch is used in several Wandering Thread Embroidery Patterns.
-Whether it’s the Forget-Me-Not flowers in the Alaska State Flower Pattern or the tiny peach blossoms in the Delaware State Pattern, this is a fun and easy stitch!
+Whether it’s Forget-Me-Not flowers in the Alaska State Flower Pattern or the delicate pink blooms in the Wildflower Meadow Pattern, this is a fun and easy stitch!